-T-Mobile myTouch 3G getting Android 2.2 tomorrow [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile myTouch 3G getting Android 2.2 tomorrow [UPDATED]Alex Wagner - Editorial Director of News and Content

 Well, this news kind of came out of nowhere.
 After reporting that the G2, one of the newest Android phones on the market, would be getting an OTA update, we learn that the myTouch 3G, one of the oldest Android phones on the market, will also be receiving an update.
 The myTouch 3G will be updated to Android 2.2 beginning tomorrow, with the staggered roll out expected to continue until October 25th.
 Included in the update is all of the usual Froyo goodness, new home screen features, remote wipe, and a fully-integrated Exchange experience.
 Unfortunately, it appears that this update is only for original myTouch 3Gs, which excludes those myTouches with a 3.5mm headphone jack, the Fender limited edition myTouch 3G, and the myTouch 3G Slide.
 Check out the full list of improvements that the myTouch 3G will get down below.

 This is huge news for those of you still clinging to your OG myTouch 3Gs, especially since we originally heard about T-Mobile's plan to bring Android 2.2 to the device back in June.
 The update should make that aging myTouch 3G feel like a completely new handset, and may even fend off the desire to upgrade to the new T-Mobile myTouch (maybe).
 Just remember that this will be a staggered OTA upgrade, so don't panic if you don't get it tomorrow.
 When your myTouch 3G does finally move up to Froyo, you'll come back and tell us, though, right?

 - Improved security: Numeric pin and alpha-numeric password options have been added to unlock the device.
 Exchange administrators can enforce password policy across devices.